Why is There Mold on My Plant Soil?

 Understanding how plants grow and survive

-To know about plants, one needs to understand how the mechanism of growth of plants occurs.
-For example, we know that we need a good quality seed, soil, some pest sprays, and water to survive.
-However, plant experts explain that just like human beings stay by taking in air and having food, the plants have tiny micro-organisms that require the same kind of attention that human beings do.
-These micro-organisms are essential to survive and be nourished in the environment.
+To understand plants, one needs to understand how their growth mechanism occurs.
+For example, we know we need good-quality seed, soil, some pest sprays, and water to survive.
+However, plant experts explain that just like humans stay alive by taking in air and having food, plants have tiny microorganisms that require the same kind of attention as humans.
+These microorganisms are essential for survival and nourishment in the environment.

-This is known as a symbiotic relationship which means that in ecology, the two different types of species exist or mutually co-exist.
-For example, many farmers and plant experts add compost to the soil, which would attract the worms that would help bring air to the ground and make it nourished for the plants to grow.
-The micro-organisms are likely to develop and support plant growth in this case.
-However, when there is a lack of nourishment in the soil, there is a reasonable balance in the natural environment, which means certain things will start to show their symptoms.
-One likely symptom or warning sign that a plant is not being taken care of is the growth of molds especially noticed in the soil or in the pot where the plant is placed.
+This is known as a symbiotic relationship, which means that the two different types of species exist or mutually co-exist in ecology.
+For example, many farmers and plant experts add compost to the soil, attracting the worms that would help bring air to the ground and nourish the plants to grow—the micro-omicroorganismskely develop and support plant growth.
+However, when the soil lacks nourishment, there is a reasonable balance in the natural environment, which means certain things will start to show their symptoms.
+One likely symptom or warning sign that a plant is not being taken care of is mold growth, especially in the soil or the pot where the plant is placed.

 We all know that molds and fungi bacteria will likely grow in a moist and dark environment.
-Therefore, if the plants are placed inside, and there is not much air to keep them dry and is held in the shade where moisture is most likely to remain intact, the plants will likely develop molds in them.
+Therefore, if the plants are placed inside, and there is not much air to keep them dry and are held in the shade where moisture is most likely to remain intact, they will likely develop molds.

-To ensure that the plants do not have mold growths, here are a few things that you should remember and some of the identification signs of why the mold may have grown.
+To ensure that the plants do not grow mold, here are a few things you should remember and some of the identification signs of why the mold may have grown.

 Why Is There Mold on My Plant Soil?